nardoguy14/data_ingestion_with_data_modeling/README.md

    then set 2
 4. once the files have been loaded into the postgres database its time to start data modeling
-5. a dbt container instance is created seperate from the docker-compose containers, this container will
+5. a dbt container instance is created separate from the docker-compose containers, this container will
    * generate all the data models and materializations we expect
    * serve up documentation on an open port for users to visit at http://localhost:8080